 Nast’s second to the last cartoon on the Chinese was drawn four years after the passage of the Chinese Exclusion Act.
 Eleven years elapsed since he brought Columbia or her any of her relatives (here in the form of Lady Justice) out of retirement to stand strong on behalf of the Chinese.
 Denis Kearney and his white labor cohorts achieved their goal, but the passage of the Chinese Exclusion Act failed to satiate their fear and mob activities against the Chinese persisted.
 They wanted all Chinese out, even those few Chinese who met the legal requirements to remain in the U.S.

-Despite her scales missing a pan, Lady Justice, through Nast’s pen, balances the scale.
-A white victim dangles while a Chinese victim lays in the pan.
+Despite her faulty scales, Nast’s Lady Justice balances the scale with a white victim.
 The white man obviously weighs more, yet the atrocities are equal in her eyes.
 Did Lady Justice scoop up a white perpetrator in a biblical “eye for an eye” moment, exacting justice despite a broken instrument?
 Has she turned the tables on the white workers, adapting their tactics of lynching to send her message?